dcdrawk/bestbuy/README.md

 ## Installation

-To get everything up and running, run the following commands:
+To get everything up and running, clone this repo and run the following commands:

 `npm install`